tokkonopapa/WordPress-IP-Geo-Block/README.md

 - **Response code**
     Select one of the [response code][RFC] to be sent when it blocks a comment.
-    The 2xx code will refresh to your top page, the 3xx code will redirect to [Black Hole Server][BHS], the 4xx code will lead to WordPress error page, and the 5xx will pretend an error.
+    The 2xx code will lead to your top page, the 3xx code will redirect to [Black Hole Server][BHS], the 4xx code will lead to WordPress error page, and the 5xx will pretend an server error.

 - **Remove settings at uninstallation**
     If you checked this option, all settings will be removed when this plugin